-The integumentary system is a complex and vitally important organ system in the human body.
-It comprises the skin, hair, nails, and glands that produce sweat and oil.
+The integumentary system comprises the skin, hair, nails, and glands that produce sweat and oil.
 It is a complex organ that helps protect the body and regulates various essential processes.

 These tissues work together to protect the body from infection and injury and regulate bodily processes.
 The skin is the first line of defense against the outside world and is responsible for keeping the internal organs safe and healthy.